scloud19/SECipedia/AWS/EC2.md

 			curl http://169.254.169.254/latest/meta-data/public-ipv4

 	Best Practices
+		Create a key-pair for each user on a single instance Don't give all users the same key-pair

 		Remember to regularly patch the OS and all applications inside

 		Use separate EBS volumes for the operating system vs your data